 Licorice may reduce body fat but the accompanying fluid retention offsets any change in the body weight.

 7- What is De-glycyrrhizinated licorice (DGL)?

 DGL (deglycyrrhizinated liquorice) is a special liquorice Root Extract manufactured to avoid the side effects of licorice by removing the active compound glycyrrhizin and is available in capsules, lozenges, wafers, and liquid.
 It is used in the treatment of peptic ulcer.

 8- Is Liquorice safe?

-It is safe to use Liquorice in recommended dosage ONLY.
-Overdose of root can cause oedema, leg swelling, high blood pressure and congestive heart failure.
+It is safe to use Liquorice in the recommended dosage ONLY.
+Overdose of the root can cause oedema, leg swelling, high blood pressure, and congestive heart failure.

 9- Is Glycyrrhiza glabra safe during pregnancy?

 No, it is unsafe to use it during pregnancy and lactation.
 It may cause premature birth.
 Some studies suggest that taking licorice during pregnancy can increase the risk of stillbirth.

 It is unknown if the removal of the glycyrrhizin constituent in licorice makes DGL safe during pregnancy.
 There are no reports in the literature of DGL being either safe or contraindicated during pregnancy.